tgirke/GEN242-2018/pages/mydoc/mydoc_Rbasics_12.md

 While the base R read/write utilities can be used for `data frames`, best time performance with the least amount of typing is achieved with the export/import functions from the `readr` package.
-For very large files the `fread` function from the `data.table` package achieves the best performance.
+For very large files the `fread` function from the `data.table` package achieves the best time performance.

 ### Import with `readr`